Welcome to IshitaUnblogged!

-The most important companion in our travel is FOOD.
-It’s futile to even try justifying the highest expenditure in our holiday bills – our Food expenditure.
-After-all, the four of us can travel far and wide just to experience a particular culinary delight.
+The most important companion in our travel is Food.
+It’s futile to even try justifying the highest expenditure in our holiday bills – the food expenditure.
+The four of us can travel far and wide just to experience a particular culinary delight.
 What to eat and where to eat comes first in our holiday planning, followed by everything else.
-I make notes of all the special cuisine of each place we visit and S scours the local groceries or food markets for local spices of the particular region that we are visiting.
-Big Z loves to eat and experiment with food.
-And Li’l Z
+I make detailed notes of all the special spices that go into the local food of each place we visit and S scours the local groceries or food markets for local spices of the particular region that we are visiting.
+Big Z loves to eat, likes experimenting with food (an update here… has started to show interests in cooking and baking).
+Li’l Z

-little hands, big hearth is our travel inspired experiments with FOOD
+little hands, big hearth is our travel inspired experiments with Food

 As I Sign Off

-Travel, Food and Photography are pure passions for me and I have taken lots of effort and time in trying to make the site visually stimulating.
-S and the Z-SISTERS have also had to sacrifice a lot, along with my friends.
-‘DON’T EAT before I take pictures!’ or ‘FREEZE the spoon in your mouth – that’s a perfect ice-cream dripping shot!’ or ‘Can you please cut my vegetables – your nails will look perfect in my photographs!’ are some of my requests that are most dreaded.
-So, please don’t use the images or the content unethically or without acknowledging.
-However, suggestions to make the site more interesting are always welcome.
-So are suggestions of links and sites which might inspire my pin board.
+From the time I have started penning down our culinary and travel journeys, this blog has continuously evolved.
+However, the essence or the blog philosophy remains the same.
+Travel, Food and Photography are genuine passions for me and I have taken lots of effort and time in trying to make the site visually stimulating.
+S and the Z-Sisters have also had to sacrifice a lot, along with my friends and others in the family.
+‘DON’T EAT before I take pictures!’ or ‘FREEZE the spoon in your mouth – that’s a perfect ice-cream dripping shot!’ or ‘Can you please cut my vegetables – your nails will look perfect in my photographs!’ are some of my my mild requests that people close to me have become senile to.
+All images (unless it is stated otherwise), content and graphics belong to me.
+Please… please don’t use any of them unethically or without acknowledging.
+Your suggestions to make the site more interesting are always welcome and do share with me the different links and sites which might inspire my pin board.

-camera iPhone tries to capture everything and every moment’ – both the tangible as well as the intangible – the cold tickle in our toes while walking on the grass or the fire-alarm-provoking spunk-spice drifting out of my kitchen.
+camera iPhone tries to capture everything and every moment a few memorable moments – both tangible and the intangible ones – like the cold tickle in our toes while walking on the grass or the fire-alarm-provoking spunk-spice drifting out of my kitchen.

-All these with two kids in tow!
+All these and more, with two kids in tow!